What are the Different Types of Competency-Based Training?

 Essential or functional competencies, as well as universal competencies, also known as behavioral or core competencies, are among the types of competencies covered in competency-based training.
 Essential or functional competencies are those that are required to complete specific job tasks or to fulfill specific roles with a specific employer.
 Adherence to codes of conduct, agreement with fundamental values, and compliance with the company’s stated mission and goals are examples of universal, behavioral, or core competencies that generalize or transfer to many workplace settings.

-An individual’s overall competencies are influenced his or her life experiences, educational background, and other skills acquired in the workplace.
-However, the human resources department frequently implements various types of competency-based training to address the specific skill sets required the company and to evaluate employee performance.
+An individual’s overall competencies are influenced by his or her life experiences, educational background, and other skills acquired in the workplace.
+However, the human resources department frequently implements various types of competency-based training to address the specific skill sets required by the company and to evaluate employee performance.
 CBT is also known as performance management, human resource management, or competency-based management because of this.

 As part of an employee’s professional development, various types of competency-based training may be included.
 CBT may be conducted in a workshop or conference session, depending on the size and needs of the company, especially if hands-on practice is required.
 Otherwise, computer-based or online learning modules, which are typically accessible through the company’s learning management system, may be appropriate.